LC2024/LC2024.github.io/registration/registration.md

 permalink: /registration/
 ---

 The deadline for registration has now passed (17 May).
-Registration will remain open but banquet and T-shirt options are no longer available.
+Registration will remain open while there are spaces available, but banquet and T-shirt options are no longer available.

 The conference offers two registration categories: